 Classic Coke or white vinegar, I would use Classic Coke first.
 Also, white cheap toothpaste works too.
 Good luck.

 If you can get Sards Wonder Soap in America, I would try that.
 It is all I use for stains and it always works.
+I buy the cake of soap which is cheaper than the other forms of Sards, and it lasts a long time.

 The best stain remover I've ever used is one cup of Calgon and one cup of all fabric bleach in a five-gallon bucket with the hottest tap water you can rustle up.
 Soak overnight.
 Gets almost everything out!